List of Major League Baseball mascots: Spacey the Needle

 Spacey was the winner of the 1979 mascot competition held by the Seattle Mariners and became the team mascot for a few games.
 The Mariners replaced him with the Mariner Moose in 1990.

 The Baseball Bug

-The Baseball Bug was the former mascot of the Cleveland Guardians from 1980 to 1981.
+The Baseball Bug was the former mascot of the Cleveland Indians from 1980 to 1981.
 He was a large red creature with a long nose and a baseball cap with eyes and antennas sticking out.
-He was retired after the 1981 season.
+He was retired and replaced with Slider after the 1981 season.
+He came out of retirement in 2024 to join the Cleveland Guardians’ High-A Midwest League affiliate, the Lake County Captains.

 Trunk

-Trunk was the former mascot of the Oakland Athletics from 1993 to 1996. he was an elephant similar to Stomper, but was skinnier and wore black sunglasses similar to the alternate logo used from 1994 to 2002.
+Trunk was the former mascot of the Oakland Athletics from 1994 to 1996. he was an elephant similar to Stomper, but was skinnier and wore black sunglasses similar to the alternate logo used from 1994 to 2002.
 He was replaced by Stomper later on in the 1997 season.

 Twinkie the Loon

 Twinkie was used by the Minnesota Twins for two seasons 1980 and 1981.
 T.C. replaced him in 2000.